unhurried/fullstack-example/backend/README.md

 * Generating Open API document (@nestjs/swagger)
 * Validation (class-validator)
-* API authentication using JWT based on user authentication
+* API authentication with JWT based access tokens issued by a OpenID provider
 * Integration with Serverless Framework

 ## How to start development